E.R. (Ron) de Kloet

 Ron de Kloet is known for his discoveries in the science of stress and the brain.

 For half a century I am fascinated by the question how stress hormones, that are critical for life, can change their action in the brain from protective to harmful, while enhancing vulnerability to stress-related disorders.
 We demonstrated that this switch from a resilient to a vulnerable brain depends on the balance between activation and suppression of stress reactions which is under control of one single hormone: cortisol.
-This discovery has provided leads towards biomarkers and a novel treatment strategy of stress-related mental disorders aimed to promote a mechanism of resilience still present in the diseased brain.
+This discovery has provided leads towards biomarkers and a novel treatment strategy of stress-related mental disorders aimed to promote a mechanism of resilience present in the brain.
+Our research is published in more than 600 scientific articles and received several awards.

-From 1990 I was professor of Medical Pharmacology at Leiden University/Medical Centern, reaching recently the emeritus status.
-The Department of Medical Pharmacology at the Leiden Academic Center for Drug Research with an outstanding research group )* skilled in experiments from gene to behaviour with a translational perspective for application in drug development and medicine .
-From 2004 until today I am appointed Academy Professor of the Royal Netherlands Academy of Arts and Sciences at the LACDR, Leiden University and the Department of Endocrinology & Metabolism, LUMC.
+From 1990 I was professor of Medical Pharmacology at Leiden University Medical Center and Leiden University, reaching the emeritus status in 2009.
+The Department of Medical Pharmacology)*, LACDR was an expertise center for the neuroendocrinology of stress with research and education from gene to behaviour with a translational perspective in drug development and medicine.
+From 2004 I am an Academy Professor of the Royal Netherlands Academy of Arts and Sciences associated with the Division of Endocrinology, Department of Internal Medicine, Leiden University Medical Center in the group of dr Onno C. Meijer, professor of Molecular Neuroendocrinology since February 1, 2016.